Electrical Homeowner Permits

 Owners of other types of buildings

-Owners of a strata, non-strata duplex or home with legal suites, and those operating a business from their home, cannot obtain homeowner permits and must hire a licensed contractor to perform legal, permitted work.
+Owners of a strata, non-strata duplex, and those operating a business from their home, cannot obtain homeowner permits and must hire a licensed contractor to perform legal, permitted work.